TykTechnologies/auth-poc-examples/README.md

 Simplest solution With Tyk is to do the following:

-Go into the endpoint designer -> Advanced Options -> CORS Options -> Options pass through = TRUE
+Go into the endpoint designer -> Advanced Options -> CORS Options -> Enable CORS = TRUE
+Options pass through = TRUE

 Tyk will let Options go through to downstream which will tell our browsers that everything is fine.